-Interconnected VoIP and CMRS providers may rely on traffic studies if they are unable to determine their actual interstate and international revenues.32 In developing their traffic studies, interconnected VoIP and CMRS providers may rely on statistical sampling to estimate the proportion of minutes that are interstate and international.
-Such sampling techniques must be designed to produce a margin of error of no more than one percent with a confidence level of 95%.
+percent with a confidence level of 95%.
 If the sampling technique does not employ a completely random sample (e.g., if stratified samples are used), then the respondent must document the sampling technique and explain why it does not result in a biased sample.
-Traffic studies should include, at a minimum: (1) an explanation of the sampling and estimation methods employed; (2) an explanation as to why the study results in an unbiased estimate with the accuracy specified above; (3) all of the underlying data in machine readable form formatted for EXCEL, ACCESS or SAS; and (4) any documentation necessary to facilitate an audit of the study data..
-In addition, CMRS providers that rely on traffic studies must submit those studies to the Commission and USAC for review.
-Interconnected VoIP providers that rely on traffic studies must submit their traffic studies to the Commission for prior approval.
-Until the Commission has approved an interconnected VoIP provider's proposed traffic study, that provider may use the interim safe harbor.33
+Traffic studies should include, at a minimum: (1) an explanation of the sampling and estimation methods employed and (2) an explanation as to why the study results in an unbiased estimate with the accuracy specified above.
+Mobile wireless providers and interconnected VoIP providers should retain all data underlying their traffic studies as well as all documentation necessary to facilitate an audit of the study data and be prepared to make this data and documentation available to the Commission upon request.
+In addition, CMRS and interconnected VoIP providers that rely on traffic studies must submit those studies to the Commission and USAC at the addresses below for review.39